savaslabs/autism-case-study/README.md

 make clean
 `

-To shell into the server:
+To shell into the php container:
 `
 docker-compose exec --user 82 php /bin/sh
 `

 To reinitialize your drupal site (run the drush provisioning commands):
 `
-make initialize
-`

-To initialize the behat testing environment:
-`
-make initialize-testing
+make provision
 `

 To run tests: